iatorm/grime/README.md

 - `P#` matches any rectangle that contains a match of `P`.
 - `P{a-b,c-d}`, where `abcd` are nonnegative integers, is a _size constraint_ on `P`.
 If `P` is a character class, then the expression matches any `mxn` rectangle containing only those characters, provided that `m` is between `a` and `b` inclusive, and `n` is between `c` and `d` inclusive.
 In other cases, the expression matches any rectangle that has the correct size and that `P` also matches.
 If `a` or `c` are omitted, they are taken to be `0`, and if `b` or `d` are omitted, they are infinite.
 If the hyphen between `a` and `b` is omitted, then we use the same number for both ends of the interval.
 If the entire `c-d` part is omitted, both axes are constrained.
 To clarify, `{-b}` is equivalent to `{0-b,0-b}`, and `{a-,c}` is equivalent to `{a-infinity,c-c}`.

+Lines beginning with `|` are comments, and the parser ignores them.

 ## Notes

 Grime does allow paradoxical definitions of the form `A=A!` with undefined behavior.
 However, they will not cause crashes or infinite loops.

-Grime supports non-rectangular inputs; the rows are simple aligned to the left, and the gaps can be matched using `$`.
+Grime supports non-rectangular inputs; the rows are simple aligned to the left, and the gaps can be matched using `b`.